harsh6292/Behavioral-Cloning-CarND/report.md

 ![alt text][image10]

-After the collection process, I had total of 18,714 images (including augmented images) for the model to train upon.
+After the collection process, I had total of 25,422 images (including augmented images) for the model to train upon.
 I then preprocessed this data by first cropping the image and keeping only the relevant parts of the image.
 About 50 pixels from the top of the image were neglected and similarly 20 pixels from bottom were removed.

+I used Adam optimizer to train the model so that manually training the learning rate was not necessary.
+(model.py line 247)

+The ideal number of epochs (10) was found after running several runs.
+I used the ModelCheckpoint method to automatically save the best model with least validation loss.
+(model.py line 251-252)

+I also used the generators for both training and validation sets to reduce memory consumption and process images in batches only.
+(model.py line 138-161, 261)

-I used adam optimizer to train the model so that manually training the learning rate was not necessary.
-The ideal number of epochs (6) was found after running several runs.
-The loss first decreases and then increases by epoch 4 and then finally decreases as it reaches epoch 6.
-I used the Keras built-in fit method to train on the data while also setting the shuffle to true to shuffle the data so as to prevent model learning particular way of driving by seeing sequence of driving images.
+The loss first decreases and then increases by epoch 4 and then finally decreases as it reaches epoch 8.

+I used the Keras built-in fit_generator method to train on the data and used generators to return batch size of 32 shuffled images.

-I also used the validation feature of fit method and put aside 20% of the training data as validation set.
+I also used train_test_split method from sklearn to split the training data and put aside 20% of the training data as validation set.